 This course provides an overview of the American healthcare system.
 Beginning with a historical look at healthcare in the United States, students will examine the important demographic, social and economic issues that challenge the current healthcare delivery system and will gain an understanding of the difficulty in meeting the needs of both providers and consumers in this nation's quest for equal access to quality care.
+The course pays special attention to the impact of government initiatives on the healthcare sector.
 PREREQUISITE: None